rust-osdev/homepage/content/this-month/2022-07/index.md

 ## Call for Participation

 Want to contribute to a Rust OSDev project, but don't know where to start?
-Pick up one of these outstanding issues in one of our projects and get started!
+Help with one of these outstanding issues!

 <!--
 Please use the following template for adding items: